Billionaire Profile

 Harvard Donation Pause

-Paused donations to Harvard due to concerns over the handling of antisemitism allegations.
+Paused donations to Harvard University over its handling of antisemitism.